This is a sub page of Dave's Insights. The main page can be found here.

 We are in an Ice Age and overdue for another Glaciation.
 Some fear that we have already entered into the beginning of the next one or at least a little ice age.
 While many worry about the climate warming a couple of degrees, for about 75% of the last 600 million years the planet was at least 6 degrees centigrade (10.8 f) warmer than it is today and for about 90% of that time it was actually about 8 degrees centigrade (14.4 f) warmer than it is today.
 The dinosaurs must have been burning in hell.
 Personally I am more worried about the planet cooling a couple of degrees or so.

 While they have fluctuated greatly, 600 million years ago when modern life (plants and animal) began, the CO2 level was around 6000 ppm.
 Plants and animals are carbon based.
 CO2 is plant food.
 Plants take it in, keeping the carbon and releasing the oxygen.
 This carbon is where they get the majority of their mass.
 When they die and decay, if they are exposed to oxygen, their carbon atoms will combine with it and replace some of the CO2 they removed.
 If not, for example if they are covered with silt before they decay, then the carbon is sequestered.
 For the last 300 million years the level of CO2 has fluctuated between about 2500 ppm and about 180 ppm, with the norm probably being around 1600 ppm which I believe is probably about the optimal level.
 On the more scary side, when levels drop to about 150 ppm plants stop growing.
 At the peak of the last glaciation about 18,000 years ago CO2 levels got as low as 180 ppm which is dangerously close to 150 ppm.
 Conversely, as levels rise plants grow faster and require less water, which is why many commercial greenhouses artificially increase their CO2 levels to above 1000 ppm.
 CO2 is required for life on Earth.
 There is probably nothing greener than CO2.
-As noted above, Dr. Patrick Moore wrote a very good paper on this titled The Positive Impact of Human CO2 Emissions on the Survival of Life on Earth and again here is a 20 minute presentation on the subject.
+As noted above, Dr. Patrick Moore wrote a very good paper on this titled The Positive Impact of Human CO2 Emissions on the Survival of Life on Earth and here see a presentation starting at the 29 minute point where he explains this.
+(Note: This link was changed on Oct.
+23, 2018 as the original video linked is no longer available.)
 It is probably worth noting here that recent satellite data shows that over the last 30 or so years the earth is greening, that is, plant growth has been increasing.

 There always has been and always will be bad weather events whether we are around or not.
 Despite all the news reports, when actually measured we find that we are currently going through a relatively calm period as to frequency and severity of these events.
 There is more property damage, but this is because there is more property and higher populations which increases the chance that a given event will hit a populated area.
 Not to mention that due to today's reporting we hear about every major event on the planet, in the past we would not have heard about most of them.
 It is unlikely that this calm period will last forever.
 However, bad weather events are usually caused by differences, that is, when cold air meets warm air.
 If the planet warms it will probably warm more at higher latitudes towards the poles and less at lower ones towards the equator, or if it cools it will cool more at higher latitudes and less at lower latitudes.
 It is likely that a warmer planet would mean less bad weather events and a cooler planet would mean more.